 More than 50 insurers agreed at the time to slim down and speed up the process by which they vet some of the most complex and costly claims.
 Highmark was among them; UPMC was not.

-“We’ve had very substantive discussions with (Oz) and his team about the state of our industry and the unique living health model that Highmark Health is advancing to address the many challenges within our industry, including the need to improve access, create better experiences for patients and clinicians and bring costs down,” Laurent said.
+“We’ve had very substantive discussions with (Oz) and his team about the state of our industry and the unique living health model that Highmark Health is advancing to address the many challenges within our industry, including the need to improve access, create better experiences for patients and clinicians and bring costs down,” said Dan Laurent, a Highmark spokesman.